apiobuild/docs/content/docs/apps/chopin/payments/index.md

 ---
 title: "Payments"
-description: "Chopin supports both online and offline (manual) payment methods.
+description: "Chopin supports both and offline (manual) payment methods.
 While credit card is the mainstream payment method supported by most e-commerce platforms, we recognize many smaller businesses don't have POS or even a dedicated bank account.
-Therefore we have many customized payment options available.
-We are always looking to support as many payment methods as we possibly could.
-Reach out to us to add new payment methods."
+Therefore we have many customized payment options available."
 lead: "Chopin supports both online and offline (manual) payment methods.
 While credit card is the mainstream payment method supported by most e-commerce platforms, we recognize many smaller businesses don't have POS or even a dedicated bank account.
-Therefore we have many customized payment options available.
-We are always looking to support as many payment methods as we possibly could.
-Reach out to us to add new payment methods."
+Therefore we have many customized payment options available."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false